DenisMasterHerobrine/FlightAPI/README.md

 ### Priority Logic
 Out of the box, FlightManager handles requests FIFO (first in, first out).
 Whoever requests first becomes the owner.

+### License
+Flight API is licensed under the CC0-1.0 License.
+You can find the license text in the [LICENSE] file.
+Do whatever you want to.